shub-kris/aleph-alpha-challenge/README.md

 The developed solution is an intelligent search as it is much more than a simple text search.
 By analyzing the semantic meaning of ticket's `Issue` and `Description`, the system retrieves relevant historical tickets and provides valuable insights to aid in problem resolution.

+I only chose the `Issue` and `Description` to embed because they are the most important fields that contain the information about the problem and the context of the ticket.

 The solution can be broken down into the following components:

 1. **Embedding Old Tickets Data**: